Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills: Real-World Experiments

 \subsubsection{Bimanual Manipulation Experiment}

-In our bimanual manipulation experiment, the environment initially contains a kitchen knife \texttt{k1}, a closed jar of peanut butter \texttt{j1}, and a slice of bread \texttt{b1} (see Fig.~\ref{fig:dorfl-grasp-pb}).
-In the planning problem used in the experiment, the goal state requires that peanut butter be spread on the bread.
-In the solution plan produced by our task and skill planning method, the robot first executes a \texttt{Grasp(j1)} skill (Fig.~\ref{fig:dorfl-grasp-pb}) to pick up the jar before using \texttt{Open(j1)} to open the jar using both grippers (Fig.~\ref{fig:dorfl-open-pb}).
-Then, the robot runs \texttt{Grasp(k1)} to pick up the knife using its available gripper (Fig.~\ref{fig:dorfl-grasp-knife}).
-Finally, the robot uses the \texttt{Scoop(k1,}~\texttt{j1)} skill to scoop peanut butter onto the knife, then spreads it onto the bread using the \texttt{Spread(k1,}~\texttt{b1)} skill, as shown in Fig.~\ref{fig:dorfl-scoop} and Fig.~\ref{fig:dorfl-spread}.
+In our bimanual manipulation experiment, the environment initially contains a kitchen knife \texttt{k0}, a closed jar of peanut butter \texttt{j0}, and a slice of bread \texttt{b0} (Fig.~\ref{fig:dorfl-grasp-pb}).
+The goal is to spread peanut butter on the bread.
+In the solution plan produced by our planner, the robot first executes \texttt{Grasp(j0)} to pick up the jar, followed by \texttt{Open(j0)} to open it using both grippers (Figs.~\ref{fig:dorfl-grasp-pb}--\ref{fig:dorfl-open-pb}).
+The robot then runs \texttt{Grasp(k0)} to pick up the knife using its available gripper (Fig.~\ref{fig:dorfl-grasp-knife}).
+Finally, the robot executes \texttt{Scoop(k0,}~\texttt{j0)} to scoop peanut butter onto the knife, then spreads it onto the bread using \texttt{Spread(k0,}~\texttt{b0)} (Figs.~\ref{fig:dorfl-scoop} and \ref{fig:dorfl-spread}).